Endometriosis – What is it?

-The reason endometriosis causes infertility is still under debate.
+The reason endometriosis could cause infertility is still under debate.
 Doctors propose a few different theories but none have been proven to be the cause.
 These theories include altered pelvic anatomy, peritoneal fluid, antibodies, endocrine levels or ovulation, implantation, or fallopian tube transport.

 Another possible cause of infertility for women who are diagnosed with endometriosis is the possibility that increased inflammation and scar tissue may have resulted in the body issuing an immune response to the pelvic area and causing antibody formation.
 Antibody formation can interfere with the uterine receptivity and negatively affect embryo implantation.
 There have been studies that have seen an increase in autoantibodies to endometrial (uterine) antigens in some women with endometriosis.12